May 11, 2018

 NASA's Mars Ice Challenge is part of an effort by NASA to enable a sustained human presence on other worlds by taking advantage of the habitat's resources.
 This will be a focus for NASA over the next few decades, and the challenge offers a unique way to engage students and faculty as partners in the efforts to send humans farther into space than ever before.

-The Tartan Ice Drilling System team comprises 15 students from the College of Engineering.
+The Tartan Ice Drilling System team comprises 15 students from the College of Engineering and the School of Computer Science.
 The team is advised by Mechanical Engineering Assistant Professor Aaron Johnson, who shares his expertise in robomechanics.
 Ph.D. candidate Catherine Pavlov also advises the team, drawing from her research experience at NASA.